theriley106/Internship_Compensation/scripts/tempREADME2.md

 Relocation/Housing Stipend: None, live in the area

-[OFFICIAL] Salary Sharing thread for INTERNS :: September, 2017 : cscareerquestions```
+Salary Sharing thread for INTERNS :: September, 2017 ```

 ## Amazon